Making Tax Digital for Income Tax penalties: HMRC’s new systems explained

 When do the new MTD penalty systems apply?

-Once Making Tax Digital for Income Tax begins – with the first phase starting from April 2026 aimed at sole traders and landlords with income over £50,000, and over £30,000 in the second phase from April 2027 – the new penalty systems will apply to that too.
+With Making Tax Digital for Income Tax now underway—with the first phase starting from April 2026 aimed at sole traders and landlords with qualifying income over £50,000, over £30,000 in the second phase from April 2027, and over £20,000 in the third phase from April 2028—the new penalty systems apply.

 What is the new MTD late submission penalty system?

-As with other penalties from HMRC, the new MTD penalties for late submission system intends to encourage you to make timely submission of periodic tax returns and observe what HMRC refers to as “regular submission obligations”.
+As with other penalties from HMRC, the new MTD late submission penalties system intends to encourage you to make timely submission of periodic tax returns and observe what HMRC refers to as “regular submission obligations”.

 How does the new MTD late submission penalty system work?